mchalain/fastvideo/README.md

  - [fastconfig](#fastconfig)   : it generates a json file with all hardware available on the host;
  - [fastsetting](#fastsetting) : open an unix socket to receive json objects that control the devices;

+Fastvideo uses an external server to manage AWB, AEC and AF Algorithms.
+Fastvideo extracts the data from the v4l2 meta capture device and push them into a server via a named pipe.
+As this server is hardware dependent their are stored into *utils* directory.

 # Features

 | Modules            |         | source | sync | transfer | control | dmafd | hw memory | soft memory | comment                      |